SHORTLIST

 Day 7: Melaka

-This morning, take a bus to Jerantut station to board a Jungle Railway train to Gemas.
+Take a bus to Jerantut station this morning to board a Jungle Railway train to Gemas.
 From here, hop on a bus to the UNESCO World Heritage city of Melaka and check into your hotel at around 5 pm.
-Then, join your leader for an orientation walk to find your bearings.
+You'll then join your leader for an orientation walk to find your bearings.
 With influences from the Malay Sultanate, Portuguese, Dutch and British, Melaka is a multicultural hub of architectural styles, languages and traditions.
 The rest of the evening is free to explore at your own pace.
 Maybe grab a bite on Jonker Street and taste delicious Nyonya cuisine – a fusion of Chinese, Malay and Indonesian flavours that hails from Melaka.
-If you need recommendations, just ask your knowledgeable local leader!
+If you need recommendations, just ask your knowledgeable local leader.

 Day 8: Melaka

-Today, dive deeper into the layers of Melaka’s history on a trishaw ride through the winding streets of its heritage area.
-Admire the unique Peranakan architecture, learn about the city’s spice trade history and see multiple places of worship on the aptly named Harmony Street.
-Visit a mosque, Chinese Buddhist temples and a traditional Muslim house-museum along the way.
-During free time this afternoon, you could check out the red buildings in Dutch Square or grab a drink in one of the riverside bars.
+Today, dive deeper into the layers of Melaka’s history on a trishaw ride through the winding streets of the heritage area.
+Take in the unique Peranakan architecture, learn about the city’s spice trade history and see multiple places of worship on the aptly named Harmony Street.
+Visit a mosque, Chinese Buddhist temple and a traditional Muslim house-museum along the way.
+For your free time this afternoon, you could check out the red buildings in Dutch Square or grab a drink in one of the riverside bars.
 If you're feeling active, maybe jump on an Eco Bike tour or take a boat ride along the Melaka River.

 Day 9: Singapore

 It’s time to say goodbye to Malaysia!
 Take an express bus across the border to Singapore and check into your hotel in the early afternoon.
 Enjoy some free time in The Garden City – perhaps exploring the colourful shopfronts of Little India and Chinatown – before regrouping for a farewell dinner at Lau Pa Sat.
-One of Singapore’s oldest hawker markets and listed as UNESCO Intangible Cultural Heritage, it’s the perfect place to feast on local favourites like satay, wonton noodles and carrot cake.
-After, explore the city lit up at night and maybe raise a toast to an unforgettable trip!
+As one of Singapore’s oldest hawker markets and listed as UNESCO Intangible Cultural Heritage, it’s the perfect place to feast on local favourites like satay, wonton noodles and carrot cake.
+After, explore the city lit up at night and maybe raise a glass to an unforgettable trip.

 Day 10: Singapore